CurtR95/FVTT-Dishonored/README.md

 ---

 ## Thanks
+- Atropos, of course, for creating an amazing Virtual Table-top solution.
+If you are on the fence, get it.
+No other application exists that makes this possible! <a href="https://foundryvtt.com/" target="_blank">https://foundryvtt.com/</a>.
+- Modiphius & Arkane for creating a very interesting, unique system to creating a player driven story! <a href="https://www.modiphius.net/products/dishonored-the-roleplaying-game-core-rulebook-pdf?">https://www.modiphius.net/</a>.
 - Lorc for <a href="https://game-icons.net/1x1/lorc/walking-boot.html" target="_blank">Move</a>, <a href="https://game-icons.net/1x1/lorc/bookmarklet.html" target="_blank">Study</a>, <a href="https://game-icons.net/1x1/lorc/compass.html" target="_blank">Survive</a>, <a href="https://game-icons.net/1x1/lorc/lips.html" target="_blank">Talk</a>, <a href="https://game-icons.net/1x1/lorc/gears.html" target="_blank">Tinker</a> Icons.
 Can be found at <a href="https://game-icons.net/" target="_blank">https://game-icons.net/</a>.
 Personal blog: <a href="https://lorcblog.blogspot.com/" target="_blank">https://lorcblog.blogspot.com/</a>
 - Skoll for <a href="https://game-icons.net/1x1/skoll/fist.html" target="_blank">Fight Icon</a>.
 Can be found at <a href="https://game-icons.net/" target="_blank">https://game-icons.net/</a>.